 How do I know I have bed bugs?

-If you notice that you have bite marks on your body, especially around your face, neck, upper body, arms and hands, you may have bed bugs.
-To know for sure that you have bed bugs you can look for the following signs:
+Bite marks on your body, especially around your face, neck, arms and hands, are a sign of bed bugs.
+To know for sure that you have bed bugs look for the following signs:

-- Dark spotting and staining on your sheets, mattress, pillow, carpets, and clothing.
-The staining is from their excrement and blood from crushed insects when feeding.
+- Dark spotting and staining on your sheets, pillow, mattress, bed frame, carpets, clothing and other items that come in close contact with your body.
+The staining is from their feces and blood from crushed insects.

-- Under and behind furniture such as chairs, couches and dressers.
-It may be necessary to remove the dust covers on chairs and couches.
-Pull drawers out of dressers and check the inside.
-Check under lamps on nightstands.
+- In, under, and behind furniture such as chairs, couches and dressers.
+You may have to take the furniture apart for a closer look, and remove the covers on chairs and couches.

 - Cracks and crevices along baseboards and walls.